This is a gear review about the Best Bike Computers for Touring, Bikepacking, and Mountain Biking 2023.

 It is important to keep in mind that the Garmin Edge 830 is like all Garmin products that they tend to be a bit slow to update any software patches for their cycling computers.
 Some people will not like this, even if you are tech savvy Garmin is not very good when it comes to a user interface that is friendly.
 Garmin is not Apple, or Google!

-Overall, the Garmin Edge 830 is one of the best bike computers for mountain biking and people cycle touring will also love this cycle computer.
+Overall, the Garmin Edge 830 is one of the best cycle computers for mountain biking and people cycle touring will also love this cycle computer.

 > Preloaded with maps for all over the world